dannycho7/express-form-post/README.md

-`maxfileSize` | Maximum Size of the uploaded file in bytes | defaults to infiniti `minfileSize` | Minimum Size of the uploaded file in bytes | defaults to 0 `validateFile` | function to validate uploaded file | takes params: file, callback, skip `validateBody` | function to validate the body of the request before storing the validated file | takes params: body, callback
+`maxfileSize` | Maximum Size of the uploaded file in bytes | defaults to infiniti `minfileSize` | Minimum Size of the uploaded file in bytes | defaults to 0 `validateFile` | function to validate uploaded file | takes params: file, callback, skip `validateBody` | function to validate the body of the request before storing the validated file | takes params: body, callback, skip
 `api` | api configuration information (api keys) | read further documentation for specifications

 ## Validation